shouryamanekar/weblogin/README.txt

    [ login("Enter your Login URL link here", "username", "Enter your Username here", "password", 'Enter your Password here', "loginbutton id") ]
 6. Now go to your login page and inspect the Username, Password and Login button.
 7. Find for your Username, Password and Login button id.
-   Note: Generally the id of Username and Password are the lower case [username;password].
-	   It is difficulr to find the id of login button as every website has diffrent nome of login ( sign in, submit, enter, etc) and the id may vary in every website as some website change there login button id every time you refresh them.
+   Note: The id of Username and Password are the lower case [username;password].It is difficulr to find the id of login button as every website has diffrent    name of login ( sign in, submit, enter, etc) and the id may vary in every website as some website change there login button id every time you refresh them.
+Generally the login button id are loginbutton , login , submit, etc.
 8. Find the id's and put them in line 13 of the code and dont forget to add the URL.
 9. Run the code